-Through Read Tutor Mentor caring volunteers working with students of all ages have the power to help kids boost academic achievement and put young people on track for a bright future.
-There are over 100 children in our community on a waiting list to be paired with someone willing to invest their time in them.
-Whether you want to volunteer one day, one time or make a longer term commitment, there are several programs in our community with kids who need you!
-You can choose to read to a class, read one-on-one with a child who is struggling, help a child with their school work, or just spend time with a child and serve as a positive role model in their life.
-Contact us to learn more about the local organizations who need you!
+Through Read Tutor Mentor, caring volunteers working with students of all ages have the power to help boost academic achievement and put young people on track towards a brighter future.
+There are over 100 children in our community on a waiting list to be paired with someone willing to invest time in their success.
+Whether you want to volunteer for a day or make a longer commitment, there are several programs in our community with kids who need you!
+You can choose to read to a class, read one-on-one with a child who is struggling, help a student struggling with their school work, or just spend time with a child serving as a positive role model.

 Why Reading: As a child grows, reading becomes increasingly important for understanding the world, achieving academic excellence and succeeding in the workforce or college.

-Why Tutoring: Tutoring – instructing a child one-on-one or in small groups – has been shown to have positive effects on academic performance and reading difficulties.
-The literacy and math skills that students learn from volunteer tutors can put them on the path to a successful career.
+Why Tutoring: Tutoring – instructing a child one-on-one or in small groups – has been shown to have a positive effect on academic performance while also increasing the odds a student graduates high school on time and with the skills needed to advance in a successful career.